 Industry expertise: Different industries have different business needs and challenges.
 Developing business solutions for an IT company might look different than it does for a health care company.
 Industry experience, even in another role, can give you a competitive edge when applying for jobs.

-Earning a certification can expand your skill set, and potentially increase your earnings or make you more competitive for jobs.
+Earning a certification can expand your skill set, potentially increasing your earnings or making you more competitive for jobs.
 Here are some business analysis certifications to consider:

 If you’re just starting out as a business analyst, the ECBA can show hiring managers you’ve received several hours of training and know the basics of business analysis.
 If you have some experience with business analytics, the CBAP, CCBA, and PMI-PBA can show employers your competency and experience.

 Internships and entry-level positions in accounting, finance, or business settings can build your experience before you advance to a higher-level position.
-In your job search, look for titles like junior business analyst or entry-level business analyst.
+In your job search, look for titles like junior business analyst.
 If you’re still in school, making an appointment with a career counselor can help you understand what opportunities are out there.

 Not all business analysts work for a company's IT department.
 If you're interested in both data analysis and IT, consider a role as an IT business analyst.
-In this job, you'd analyze the needs and pain points of the IT department, and recommend technology and business solutions.
+In this job, you'd analyze the needs and pain points of the IT department, as well as recommend technology and business solutions.

 Business analytics might be a better fit if you're more business minded.
 If you enjoy working with numbers and excel in mathematics and statistics, then consider data analysis as a career path.
 Many of the skills overlap, so it's possible to start as a business analyst and move into a role as a data analyst (or vice versa).